Licensure of Physician Assistants (216-RICR-40-05-24)

 3. The practice of optometry as defined in R.I.
 Gen. Laws Chapter 5-35;

-4. A physician assistant student enrolled in an approved program, as defined in § 24.2 of these Regulations, while performing duties in conjunction with an approved program clinical rotation.
+4. A physician assistant student enrolled in an approved program, as defined in § 24.3 of this Part, while performing duties in conjunction with an approved program clinical rotation.

 5. Technicians, or other assistants or employees of physicians who perform delegated tasks in the office of a physician but who are not rendering services as a physician assistant or identifying themselves as a physician assistant.

 A. An applicant seeking licensure to practice in the State of Rhode Island as a physician assistant must: